isomerpages/govtech-stp/_vtl-air/VTL (Air) Conditions.md

      </ol>
   </li>
   <br>
-    <li style="font-size:20px; list-style-type:decimal;"> Those unable to use a mobile device due to a certified disability or special needs, are eligible to be issued TraceTogether tokens with payment of a monetary deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the airport upon arrival in Singapore.
-They must carry the TraceTogether tokens issued to them at all times while in Singapore and return their respective tokens at any checkpoint prior to their departure from Singapore.
+    <li style="font-size:20px; list-style-type:decimal;"> Those unable to use a mobile device due to a certified disability or special need and those who are unable to download/register for the TraceTogether app may <a href="/health/tt-for-travellers#token" target="_blank">obtain a TraceTogether token</a>.
+They must carry the TraceTogether token issued to them while in Singapore and return their token at any checkpoint prior to their departure from Singapore.
 </li>
 	<br>
 	<li style="font-size:20px; list-style-type:decimal;">The requirements in Conditions 2(d), (e), (f) and (g) do not apply to children aged 2 and below in the calendar year.</li>